-The NCCP Regulations provide that a credit contact will be unsuitable if:
+The NCCP Regulations provide that a credit contract will be unsuitable:

-- the interest charged under the combination of the contracts is higher than the maximum that could be charged under a single credit contact.
+- if the interest charged under the combination of the contracts is higher than the maximum that could be charged under a single credit contact

 The NCCP Regulations give an example for an unsuitable credit contract.

-More information on what happens if the lender does not meet the responsible lending obligations and time limits for taking action can be found in the Regulatory Guide 209 Credit Licensing: Responsible Lending Conduct published by the Australian Securities and Investments Commission and the Financial Ombudsman Service Approach to Responsible Lending.
+More information on what happens if the lender does not meet the responsible lending obligations and time limits for taking action can be found in the Regulatory Guide 209 Credit Licensing: Responsible Lending Conduct published by the Australian Securities and Investments Commission and the AFCA Approaches published by AFCA.